superhj1987/awesome-nginx-cookbook/README.md

-nginx_codebook is a project to study nginx, include the analysis of the nginx source code and the develop of the nginx module and so on.
+nginx_cookbook is a project to study nginx, include the analysis of the nginx source code and the develop of the nginx module and so on.

 Introduction